You are here :

 The webinar will feature a panel discussion among attorneys from United Kingdom, Canada, the United States and France with deep experience representing employers confronted with class action wage and hour cases and the myriad of issues arising from the unique scheduling demands of the retail industry as they collide with the growing push to ensure through local laws that employees receive sufficient time off and compensation.

-• - Jonathan Dye (Filion Wakely Thorup Angeletti in Canada)
+Jonathan Dye (Filion Wakely Thorup Angeletti, Canada)

-• - Eric R. Magnus (Jackson Lewis in USA)
+- Eric R. Magnus (Jackson Lewis, USA)

-• - Olivier Kress (Flichy Grangé in France)
+Olivier Kress (Flichy Grangé Avocats, France)

-• - James Major (Clyde & Co in United Kingdom)
+- James Major (Clyde & Co., UK)

-• - Moderator: Rich Landau (Jackson Lewis in USA)
+Moderator: Rich Landau (Jackson Lewis, USA)

 Workplace Diversity, a multicultural organisation